legendarycode3/raffle-smart-contract/README.md

 ## Potential Risks & Assumptions
 * The Chainlink VRF subscription must remain funded.
-* The VRF Coordinator address
+* The VRF Coordinator address must be correct for the target network.

 ## Learn More (Resources)